 Novel Targets and New Indications

-We plan to expand our pipeline, either through internal discovery and development, or through strategic collaborations or alliances with academic organizations or pharmaceutical or biotechnology companies.
+We plan to expand our pipeline through internal discovery and development as well as strategic collaborations or alliances with academic organizations or pharmaceutical or biotechnology companies.